-Six undergraduate students will be selected each year to participate.
-The first week of the program will be spent at GMU in a preparatory workshop, and the remaining eight weeks will be spent in Switzerland and/or France at CERN.
-The program will include skill development, academic and career advising, international networking opportunities, and research experience under the co-supervision of an on-site CERN expert and Professor Philip Rubin, a particle physicist at GMU.
+Six undergraduate students are selected each year to participate.
+The first week of the program is spent at GMU in a preparatory workshop, and the remaining eight weeks is spent in Switzerland and/or France at CERN.
+The program includes skill development, academic and career advising, international networking opportunities, and research experience under the co-supervision of an on-site CERN expert and Professor Philip Rubin, a particle physicist at GMU.
 Geneva and other parts of Europe, the Alps and the Jura mountains, and the Rhone valley, are all available for exploring.
-Participating students will each make at least one presentation at CERN, produce a technical note on the project undertaken, and write a short summary and evaluation of their experiences.
+Each participating students makes at least one presentation at CERN, produces a technical note on the project undertaken, and completes a short summary and evaluation of the experiences.

 The program provides a round trip between Washington, Dulles Airport and Geneva International Airport, a (shared, double) room in one of CERN's on-site hostels, and a stipend.